goorkamateusz/GooUnity/README.md

 One of the most important part of this initiative.

 - My YouTube recommendation playlist [Unity Tips & Tricks](https://youtube.com/playlist?list=PLcGcTWv6KerEVKerBMOxhI3ZeTkRvRagI).
-(More content will be appear in future....)
+(More content will be appearing in the future....)
 - [Tips & Tricks notes](Documentation/TipsAndTricks.md)

 ## Author